huang-pei-mei/CM-proxy/README.md

 - Created the Title service to serve up the title, information, image, audio sample, and background image [see service](https://github.com/huang-pei-mei/title-service)

+- generate and serve data for 100 books

 - created the proxy to combine the page